brablc/swarm-certbot-traefik/README.md

 [Traefik Proxy](https://doc.traefik.io/traefik/v2.11/) community edition does not really support Let's Encrypt in a serious way for **docker swarm**.
 If you have multiple instances of traefik with [letsencrypt](https://doc.traefik.io/traefik/https/acme/) support enabled, they would all start to generate same certificates, overwriting `acme.json` storage and exhausting the limits very quickly if things go wrong.

-This project handles certificates using separate service (in provided stack Yaml files called `certbot`), which exports file with certificates in format expected by `traefik`.
+This project handles certificates using separate service (called `certbot` in provided stack YAML files), which exports file with certificates in format expected by `traefik`.
 It uses auto-discovery by searching for `certbot.domain` labels.
 Please check following examples which shows both `traefik` and `certbot` labels:

 ```yml
     vector: